Index

 - Oust = bring down, overthrow

-- notwithstanding = (prep.) in spite of, in
+- notwithstanding = (prep.) in spite of, in spite of, despite, regardless of |

-(adv.) nevertheless, nonetheless | (conj.) although, in spite of
+(adv.) nevertheless, nonetheless | (conj.) although, in spite of the fact that ]

 - Legible = readable

-- Egress = exit | Exodus = withdrawal,
+- Egress = exit | Exodus = withdrawal, exit

 - Capitulate = surrender